 A better understanding of the causes and reasons behind mental health is another way that companies can reduce the impact within their organisation.

-The World Health Organisation (WHO) recently predicted that there would be a worldwide workplace burnout pandemic within a decade, and while we may be having to deal with a pandemic of a different nature at present, the causes that have led to this worrying prophecy being made can be better managed within companies.
+The World Health Organisation (WHO) recently said that there would be a worldwide workplace burnout pandemic within a decade, and while we may be having to deal with a pandemic of a different nature at present, the causes that have led to this worrying prediction being made can be better managed within companies.

 Maddie Pozlevic, Employee Experience Leader @ Perkbox

-This year, given the additional challenges faced by employees as a result of coronavirus, Perkbox’s People team have been releasing a list of proactive measures for managers to keep in mind as they work with their teams, hoping that this additional support will make the employee experience less stressful and more manageable for all concerned.
+This year, given the additional challenges faced by employees as a result of coronavirus, Perkbox’s HR team have been releasing a list of proactive measures for managers to keep in mind as they work with their teams.

 Did you know?